Chapter 2

 “His face was... it was ashen, streaked with blood.
 Each breath was this wet, gurgling sound.
 I held him, felt his pulse getting weaker.
 Told him help was coming.
 Everything would be okay.”

 He swallows hard, voice laced with shame.
 “I lied.
-I knew...
-I knew it was too late."
+I...
+I knew it was too late.”

-The room falls silent as Adam finishes his account.
-His gaze drops to his hands, now clenched tightly in his lap.
+The room falls silent as Adam finishes his story.
+His eyes drift down to his hands, now tightly clenched in his lap.

 “It should have been me,” he whispers.

-After she studies him for a moment, Boulder asks, “What happened next?”
+After a long beat, she asks, “What happened next?”

-“Umm,” he pauses, running his hand through his hair.
-“The investigation, I suppose.
+“Umm,” he begins, running a hand through his hair, “the investigation, I suppose.
 That’s when we found out it was the Ecocentrics.
-They thought the Prime mission was, uh… ‘betraying our duty to heal our ravaged home world.’
-Can you believe that tosh?” he huffs.
+They thought the Prime mission was, uh... ‘betraying our duty to heal our ravaged home world.’
+Can you believe that tosh?”
+He forces a bitter laugh, but it dies quickly.

-“Anyway, after the funerals, no one had to tell me I was the last piece on the board.
-I saw an org chart.
+“Anyway,” he continues, “after the funerals, it was clear—I was the last piece on the board.
+I saw the org chart.
 It looked like a sick game of tic-tac-toe.
-Names were crossed out in these… these red slashes—Linsi, Pitts, Gordon, Ito.”
+Names were crossed out in these… these angry red slashes—Linsi, Pitts, McNeil, Ito.”

 His brow furrows.
 “Mom used to say, ‘Those who can, do; those who can’t, teach.’
 But what happens when the teacher’s all that’s left?”